jruels/openshift-admin/labs/openshift-scaling/index.md

 * Click **Create Machine Autoscaler**.

-  * Fill in with the following YAML:
+  * Fill in with the following YAML (replacing with your MachineSet name):

     ```yaml
     apiVersion: "autoscaling.openshift.io/v1beta1"